UOA-PARC-SKA/radiotelescopescheduling/README.md

-# Telescope-Scheduling
+# Multiple-Telescope-Scheduling version

 **Original Repository (this code can also be found in the original branch): https://bitbucket.org/imoser/radiotelescopescheduling/src/master/**

 **Google Colab Notebook: https://colab.research.google.com/drive/1YuAPVRLRgBWOwnkx5G_33pv4AK4MlYJS?usp=sharing**

-**NOTE: The stable branch is the branch that is to be used and contains the latest working code.**
+**NOTE: This branch is for the multiple telescopes simulation exclusively.
+Not compatible with single telescopes optimization policy.
+Currently, only `MultiTelescopesMTSPPolicy` policy and `TravellingSalesmanPreoptimisation` is available.
+Both GUI and batch test are not available, so GUI must be set to false and batch must equal to 1 in the config file.
+The number of telescopes can be set by the teles_num item in config**

 ## List of files and directories